SaiprasadKrishnamurthy/scalable-etl-platform/README.md

   specified in the payload of the message.
 * **AWS Application Load Balancer** - Loadbalancer to balance the load of incoming requests to the microservices.
 * **Spring Boot** - The microservice framework.
-* **AWS ECS** - Managed Kubernetes Service to run and scale the spring-boot microservices.
+* **AWS EKS** - Managed Kubernetes Service to run and scale the spring-boot microservices.

 # Flow